Maybe I’m missing something but I have some trouble in understanding people’s fascination with pastéis de nata, or the Portuguese egg tart.

 But I know I am part of the minority, so here are my recommendations (all dutifully tested by me, as you can probably tell by the low quality pictures :P) on where to eat the best Portuguese egg tart in Porto.

-But before I share with you where to eat the best Portuguese egg tart, I want to explore with you the history of this traditional pastry.
-To finish off, I will teach you how to make your own home cooked Portuguese egg tart – I won’t leave you hanging, fellow sweet tooths 🙂
+But before I share with you where to eat the best Portuguese egg tart, I want to let you know the history of this traditional pastry.

 The history of the Portuguese Egg Tart